visualdensity/simple-local-replace-html/README.md

 Dynamically generating context-relevant page:
  * Search & replace `{replace}` text with the context

-Example - if you're trying to launch the page for Adobe installation, you'd do this (on Mac):
+Example - if you're trying to launch the page for Adobe installation, you'd do this (on Mac or Linux):

     cat template.html | sed -e 's/{replace}/adobe/g' > launch.html